SophieMcGee/brick_heroes/README.md

 # Website Objectives

-The Brick Heroes website is designed to provide a comprehensive platform for users to explore, borrow, and purchase Lego sets through a subscription-based model.
+The Brick Heroes website is designed to provide a comprehensive platform for users to explore and purchase Lego sets through a subscription-based model.
 The primary goal is to create an engaging, user-friendly space that empowers builders of all ages to access a wide variety of Lego sets affordably, while also promoting sustainability through the reuse of sets.
-The site integrates borrowing functionality, e-commerce options, and subscription management, ensuring a seamless experience for users.
+The site integrates borrowing functionality and e-commerce subscription management, ensuring a seamless experience for users.

-Additionally, Brick Heroes aims to foster a creative community of Lego enthusiasts by offering features like a blog with building tips, user galleries for sharing creations, and the ability to leave reviews and feedback on borrowed sets.
+Additionally, Brick Heroes aims to foster a creative community of Lego enthusiasts by offering features such as a Facebook page where customers can share building tips, share creations, and the ability to leave reviews and feedback on borrowed sets.
 The website's design reflects a vibrant, comic-book-inspired theme to make the browsing and interaction experience fun and memorable.

 **Key objectives:**
 1. **Subscription Management**
-  - Enable users to view, select, and manage subscription plans, including monthly and annual options, with clear pricing and benefits.
+  - Enable users to view, select, and manage subscription plans, including monthly options, with clear pricing and benefits.
   - Provide flexible management tools for upgrading, downgrading, or cancelling subscriptions.

 2. **Borrowing and Returning Sets**
   - Offer a seamless borrowing system where users can browse and filter sets by theme, difficulty, and availability.
-  - Allow users to track borrowed sets, return them easily, and join waitlists for unavailable items.
+  - Allow users to borrow sets and return them easily, with clear stock availability.

-3. **E-Commerce Functionality**
-  - Include the option for users to purchase Lego sets outright, along with other products like gift cards.
-  - Provide a secure checkout process for transactions and gift card redemption.

-4. **Creative Engagement**
+3. **Creative Engagement**
-  - Foster community interaction through features like user reviews, ratings, and a gallery for sharing builds.
+  - Foster community interaction through features like user reviews and ratings.
-  - Maintain an inspiring blog with tips, set reviews, and Lego news.
+  - Create a social media platform for users to share tips, reviews, and Lego news.

 5. **Accessibility and Usability**
   - Ensure the site is fully responsive and accessible, providing a smooth experience across devices, including mobile, tablet, and desktop.